lawrennd/talks/_posts/2009-04-01-estimation-of-multiple-transcription-factor-activities-using-odes-and-span-g-span-aussi.md

 month: 4
 published: 2009-04-01
 section: pre
-title: Estimation of Multiple Transcription Factor Activities using ODEs and <span>G</span>aussian Processes
+title: Estimation of Multiple Transcription Factor Activities using ODEs and Gaussian Processes
 venue: Workshop on Learning and Inference in Computational and Systems Biology (LICSB)
 videolectures: licsb09_lawrence_emtf